sematic-ai/sematic/developer-docs/README.md

     1. Smoke test new features that were included or significantly updated in the release.

-    1. Run the Testing Pipeline with "the works" on this deployment, and check that it completes successfully, while perusing its outputs and logs to check they render correctly.
+    1. Run the Testing Pipeline with the test cases listed below on this deployment, and check that it completes successfully, while perusing its outputs and logs to check that they render correctly.
         ```bash
         $ # STAGE:
         $ bazel run sematic/examples/testing_pipeline:__main__ -- \